Lombok: What Bali Was Before the World Found It

 Q: What currency should I bring?

-Q: Are Sasak villages respectful to visit?
+Q: Are the Sasak villages respectful to visit?